 Learn how to assess your horse’s Body Condition Score and Topline Condition Score in this informative how-to video from Nutrena.
 Both scores are important in understanding the nutritional health and well-being of your horse, and can help guide your feeding routine and feed selection process.

-It can happen faster than you may think possible, but topline condition can start to deteriorate as quickly as it improves – in as little as a few weeks.
-Once specific amino acids are absent from the diet or supplied in a less bioavailable form, the muscles begin to atrophy, which is quickly noticeable in a simple visual observation.
+It can happen faster than you may think possible.
+Topline condition, however, can start to deteriorate as quickly as it improves – in as little as a few weeks.
+The absence or inadequate supply of specific amino acids in the diet can lead to muscle atrophy.
+This is easily noticeable through simple visual observation.

-To ensure you are making progress improving your horse’s topline, evaluation should take place on a regular basis – every 30-60 days is a good starting point for maintenance.
+Regularly evaluate your horse’s topline every 30-60 days to monitor and improve their progress and set a maintenance benchmark.
 We recommend more frequent evaluation for horse owner’s closely monitoring their feeding program in order to affect a change.

 Having a healthy topline is important for all horses whether they are pleasure horses, show horses or pets.
 If you go to the gym you will see everyone from the extreme athlete to people recovering from injuries to stay-at-home-moms and elderly people working toward a healthy and strong core for overall health.
 Horses are similar in that they need a strong core in order for the rest of their bodies to work to properly.